Here are my 3 key tips for those of you who want to write.

 Take time out to read, to lose yourself in some inspiring prose or poetry, a page-turning tale or two.

+You will experience a natural lift in at least some areas of your writing.
 And you will experience other benefits too as you divert your mind from it’s habitual busy chatter and allow your subconscious some creative space.